• Home

 • Pommard: the place produces intense and relatively robust pinot noir

-• Volnay: this is where delicate and wines come from
+• Volnay: This is where delicate wines come from.

 California and Oregon

-The competition between the two states is friendly with some of the best pinot’s originating from Red Hills and Willamette Valley, Oregon.
-The wine has a little more history in California given that its production started in the early 60s.
-The premier growing areas include Russian River Valley, Sonoma Coat, and Anderson Valley.
+The competition between the two states is friendly, with some of the best Pinots originating from Red Hills and Willamette Valley, Oregon.
+The wine has a little more history in California, given that its production started in the early 60s.
+The premier growing areas include the Russian River Valley, Sonoma Coast, and Anderson Valley.

 Australia and New Zealand